mstksg/inCode/copy/entries/machines-1.md

 Now, we have a way to model behaviors that can somehow interact with the outside world.

-It might be interesting to note one thing.
+Again, we bring over all of the curious properties of the type of the state from Stream.
 The type of the input and the type of the output are specified explicitly in the type of the Auto.
 From seeing `Auto a b`, you know that the input type must always be `a` and the output type must always be `b`.

-However...what is the type of the internal state?
+Just like for streams, it isn't even in the type of the Auto.
+This further cements our claim that not only are the states in our machines inaccessible...you can't even know the type of them (in fact, the type might even change dynamically over the course of the machine's life)!
+So even if you could "pull" it out arbitrary, you wouldn't be able to work with it in a typesafe way.

-Curiously enough, it isn't in the type of the Auto.
-So not only can you not in general access it...you can't even know the type of it!
-So even if you could "pull" it out arbitrarily, you wouldn't be able to work with it in a typesafe manner.
+However, with the interface of Auto...we now have design a way to *allow people to access/modify our state* if we wanted them to.
+Before, with Streams, states were completely off-limits forever no way José.
+Even the maker of the stream could not offer any way for you to touch the state.

-Even more trippy is the fact that because the type of your Auto does not fix the type of the state...the type of the state can actually *change* dynamically over the progression of the Auto!
+However, as an Auto maker/designer, we can give the Auto "user" a way to influence our state in ways that we can allow them...and in a type-safe way.

 ### The Accumulator